tesla-cu/website/content/authors/julian_quick/_index.md

 - Researchers
 ---

-Julian is a PhD student.
+Julian is a PhD canidate developing outer loop applications of wind energy systems.